neo-chem-synth-wave/ncsw-chemistry/README.md

 challenge.
 Nevertheless, recent machine learning approaches exhibit the potential to address these shortcomings.
 Considering the interdisciplinary nature of such approaches, collaboration among researchers from various backgrounds is paramount to maximizing success.
-Consequently, the main objective of the **NeoChemSynthWave: Chemistry** project is to provide essential programming utilities that are easy to use regardless of background.
-The **NeoChemSynthWave: Data** and **NeoChemSynthWave: Model**
+Consequently, the main objective of the **NeoChemSynthWave: Chemistry** project is to provide essential programming utilities that are easy to use regardless of background and skill level.

 ## Installation